itjraymond/java.fun_with_types/README.md

     public Sku {
         if (value.trim().length() != 8 || value.trim().startsWith("0"))
             throw new IllegalArgumentException("Sku must be made of 8 digits and not start with zero");
-        // we can add verification to be only digits
+        // we can add validation to be only digits if needed.
     }

     // Typical "of" factory method